Kaybe02/ColorTheoryDevice/README.md

 ## Functionality of the Device
 > When the device is turned ON it plays a loading sequence.

 > The device allows the user to select any two buttons that are marked with its respective colors using LEDs.

 > A loading animation would play on an LED display.

 > The resultant color would display on a separate LED.

+> The process will run on a LOOP until the device is turned off.